singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ---

 We can implement this solution in two different ways.
-The first leverages the in-order traversal, and the second builds off the property that left <=  c urrent  <  right.
+The first leverages the in-order traversal, and the second builds off the property that left <=  current  <  right.

 **Solution #1:  In-Order Traversal**